2026ah/Andrew-H-portfolio/README.md

 # Andrew-H-portfolio

 Hello my name is Andrew.
 This is my profile for IST.
 Yay.
 At Mcintosh High School.
+We are using Github and Visual Studio Code to learn how to code and stuff.
 [Mcintosh's website](https://www.fcboe.org/mhs)

 ## Contents